Ainhoa, Pyrenees-Atlantiques tourism & sightseeing

-Visit Ainhoa (Aquitaine, France)
+Visit Ainhoa (Aquitaine, France)Photo Gallery

 Perhaps the most curious feature of Ainhoa is that the buildings on one side of the street appear to be more decorative, and have more balconies, than those on the other side of the street.
-In fact this is because local tradition is to build houses with their backs to the sea, for protection against the wind and rain.
-So on one side of Ainhoa main street you are seeing the backs of the houses.
+This is because the local tradition is to build houses with their backs to the sea, for protection against the wind and rain, so on one side of Ainhoa main street you are seeing the backs of the houses.

-Personally I found the slightly more austere 'house backs' as attractive as the more decorative fronts.
+Personally I found the slightly more austere 'house backs' as attractive as the more decorative fronts, and I am guessing that most people will not notice the difference.
 The overhanging rooves that protect the half-timbered houses are another characteristic of the architecture of the region.